Thief: Deadly Shadows

-Past Thief games let you unravel the campaign in a mission-by-mission order, but here there’s a novel free-roaming aspect that lets you explore the city, shop, attempt missions and engage in a little freelance burglary.
+Past Thief games let you unravel the campaign in a mission-by-mission order, but here there’s a nice free-roaming aspect that lets you explore the city, shop, attempt missions and engage in a little freelance burglary, all at your own pace.
 The stuff that you find can then be sold and the cash used to buy equipment for upcoming missions.
-To some extent this is an enjoyable exercise lending some validity to Garrett’s nightlife, but once you have to sneak through the same city streets again and again it becomes repetitive filler.
-The city itself is less than overwhelming – while undoubtedly detailed on a micro level, the locations are so minced that you’ll encounter a load screen every few minutes.
-And you have to level hop from city quarter to quarter to get to your destination, destroying any illusion of a sprawling city.
+To some extent this is an enjoyable exercise lending some validity to Garrett’s nightlife, but once you have to sneak through the same city streets again and again, it becomes repetitive filler.
+The city itself is less than overwhelming – while undoubtedly detailed on a micro level, the locations are so minced up that you’ll encounter a load screen around every corner.
+As such you’ll have to level hop a lot to get your final destination, which ruins any illusion of a sprawling metropolis.

 Picking up the pieces

-Other minor transgressions encountered on the unpatched version include an assortment of bugs (such as one that freezes your character animations), voice acting that’s sharp enough to make your ears bleed (of which the Pagan voices offend the most) and a generally simplified armory.
-Although you have a reasonably broad selection of tools to shop – including a fine assortment of tactical arrows – you’ll find yourself resorting to a limited spectrum; most of the game can be completed with just your trusty blackjack and water arrows, plus the easy availability of gold will mean you’ll always be overstocked on stuff you won’t need, making the game rather easy.
+Other minor transgressions encountered on the unpatched version include an assortment of bugs (such as one that freezes your character animations), voice acting that’s sharp enough to make your ears bleed (Pagan voices offend the most) and a generally simplified armory.
+Although you have a reasonably broad selection of tools to shop – including a familiar assortment of tactical arrows – you’ll find yourself going by just fine without.
+Most of the game can be completed with just your trusty blackjack and water arrows, plus the easy availability of gold will mean you’ll always be overstocked on stuff you won’t need, making the game rather easy.

-But Deadly Shadows is by no means a terrible game.
-Some of its issues are inherent to the engine powering it while others are the result of rushing it out the castle door before it was done.
-Long time fans of Thief should find marginal enjoyment with this halfhearted product, but casual stealth players looking to play the medieval equivalent of Splinter Cell will find plenty to like in Deadly Shadows.
+But Deadly Shadows is by no means a terrible game, or even a mediocre one.
+Some of its issues are inherent to the engine powering it (no surprise considering it was developed alongside Deus Ex 2) while others are the result of rushing it out the castle gates before it was done.
+Longtime fans of Thief should find marginal enjoyment with this product, but casual stealth players looking to play the medieval equivalent of Splinter Cell will find plenty to like in Deadly Shadows.